Xeiam LLC was formed in 2010 as a joint venture of

 efficiently.
 We strive to be leaders in the open-source community

-and foster friendly and effective team work, both as project leaders
+and foster friendly and effective team work, both as project maintainers

 and as contributors ourselves.

 In 2012, we started a new open-source project called XChange, which is a financial exchange library for Java, mainly for Bitcoin exchanges.
-We're really excited about Bitcoin and the doors that Bitcoin opens to new and exciting applications that have never been possible before.
-One experiemntal project we've just started is at bitcoinium.com.
-We'll soon be rolling out even more projects that are related to Bitcoin as well.
+We're really excited about Bitcoin and the doors that cryptocurrency opens to new and exciting applications that have never been possible before.
+Two experimental projects we've recently developed are bitcoinium.com and karma-ads.com.
+We've started a bounty program as well, which pays bounties in Bitcoin.

-Tim Molter is a research scientist with degrees in Physics and Electrical Engineering specializing in software development and project management.
+Tim Molter is a research scientist with degrees in Physics and Electrical Engineering specializing in software engineering and technical architecture.
 After becoming aware of the power of writing a program during a Computational Physics course as an undergraduate, Tim has since been drawn to several ambitious technology projects both professionally and privately.
-As a published research engineer at the University of Washington, he co-developed an automated single-cell biological device for the MLSC.
+As a published research engineer at the University of Washington, he co-developed an automated assay for real-time oxygen consumption measurements of individual mammilian cells.
 He then transitioned into finance by building a real-time trading platform for a small start-up hedge fund and taking a job at an international bank in Munich coding mission-critical market data interfaces.
-Tim is currently doing research and development in the field of artificial intelligence.
+Tim is currently doing research and development in machine learning and neuromorphic hardware, and maintaining Xeiam's open source projects.

 Alex Nugent is an inventor and consultant at the intersection of Physics, Computation and Biology.
 As an undergraduate Physics major Alex pondered the physics of brains, which led him to discoveries uniting self-organization and information processing.
 This work has led to over 20 patents and the formation of KnowmTech LLC, an IP holding company for Alex’s work.
 Alex was instrumental in the creation of DARPA’s SyNAPSE (Systems of Neuromorphic Adaptive Plastic Scalable Electronics) and PI (Physical Intelligence) programs, which he advised.
 Alex is currently working toward the commercialization of his technology related to hybrid CMOS/Memristor adaptive electronics.